Temple for Jerusalem

 The Garden of Eden story, where 4 characters: G-D, the serpent, Adam and Eve, act out the fall, sets the stage for the developing Israelite tradition.
 G-D and His serpent (Gen.1:27), the outer reaches of good and evil, with the sexually active Adam and Eve, sets the ethical scene.
 The real moral complexity is G-D and His relationship with His serpent, which is the essential tension of a celibate inclined spiritual practicing non-procreating individual or group, in symbiotic projection with The Divine.
 (Gen.1:27)

 Eden has two trees, the Tree of Life and the Tree of the Knowledge of Good and Evil.
 These ”trees” symbolise the two structures on the male torso, the umbilical chord (linked to all previous feminine Life) and the phallus, of good and selfish behaviour.
-Here, G-D represents the celibate male in antagonism with his serpent, outside the arena of the male/female relationship.Temptation is what the generic serpent does, the eating of the fruit being the sexual act, the opening of their eyes (lifting of the veil) is how this story describes humanity coming into awareness of semen in the procreation act, understanding what triggers new life, and the inevitable awareness of personal death.
-Understanding the role of seed leads to mastering agrarian culture (Adam's curse).
+Here, G-D represents the celibate male in antagonism with his serpent, outside the arena of the male/female relationship.Temptation is what the generic serpent does, the eating of the fruit being the procreative act, the opening of their eyes (lifting of the veil) is how this story describes humanity coming into awareness of seed in the procreation act, understanding what triggers new life, and the inevitable awareness of personal death.
+Understanding seed leads to mastering agrarian culture (Adam's curse).
 These gifts from G-D (all knowing) are spiritual and scientific enlightenment, to help harness Nature, which reinforces the Deity's external reverence/relevance.

 The trauma of understanding personal death reinforces the need for a projected benevolent figure (G-D), to attain life beyond the grave, or at least comforting longevity.
 Human consciousness is trapped in this cycle of the denial of G-D’s existence (because He is a human construct, the antitheses of Gen.1:27) and our desperate need for eternal comfort, to project a benevolent relationship onto the universal unknown.
 The denial of G-D is retrospective, while the acceptance of a Divine relationship is ascendent in human endeavour.
 We are trapped by the knowledge of knowing more than is comforting.
 This drives our paving for the life here-after.

-The celibate person does not have these tempering structures, so is required to monastically perpetuate positive ethics, leading to successful and powerful civilising institutions, least the loneliness of the outcast be their preferred path.
+The celibate person does not have these tempering structures, so is required to monastically perpetuate positive ethics, leading to successful and powerful civilising institutions, least the outcast be their preferred path.
 This is a moral simplification of the complex ethics of living, but sets out the extremes from which the eunuch choses their life’s trajectory.
 Here, same gender unions offer solace.

 The limitations of Procreative Priesthoods